braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Sequential Elimination of Suboptimal Topologies through Independent Axiomatic Filters**]

-The proof of the Optimal Vacuum proceeds through a rigorous, exhaustive exclusion chain that begins with the universal set of all finite directed graphs equipped with history maps.
+The proof of the Optimal Vacuum proceeds through an exhaustive exclusion chain that begins with the universal set of all finite directed graphs equipped with history maps.
 The exclusion chain applies the axiomatic constraints sequentially and independently.
 Each application eliminates entire equivalence classes of candidate structures.

 The exclusions operate with complete independence.
 Any single exclusion suffices to disqualify broad categories of graphs.
 The cumulative effect of all exclusions reduces the candidate set to a singleton containing exclusively the Regular Bethe Fragment [(§3.2.1.1)](#3.2.1.1) with internal coordination number $k_{deg} \geq 3$.